mridang/django-eggnog/README.rst

 View all available updates for your installed eggs right from within the administration console.

 Eggnog is a simple wrapper on Yolk.
 Eggnog works best when it is scheduled to run at a periodic internal.
-It fetches the list of installed eggs and quries PyPI for any available updates.
+It fetches the list of installed eggs and queries PyPI for any available updates.

 If there's a feature that you're missing and you'd like added, please create an issue on the project page at Github or create the fix yourself and send me a pull request.
 Adding a few small features here and there are okay but this is in no way aimed to encompass all the functionality of a full-blown package management tool like Pip.